LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="OneTouchEmailVerification-get-">One Touch Email Verification (GET)</h4>
- This API verifies the provided token for One Touch Login [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/one-touch-login/one-touch-email-verification)
+ This API verifies the provided token for One Touch Login

 ```java